Paritchaikku Neramaachu: Plot

-Narashimaachari is an honest, Brahmin government servant who is highly respected by others for his virtues and discipline.
+Narashimaachari is an honest government servant who is highly respected for his virtues and discipline.

 He has a dimwit son, Varadhukutty who is considered an idiot on account of his inability to get a job after passing his SSLC.
-He is constantly requesting his manager to somehow get his son a government job.
-The manager says that if Varadukkutty can clear the Public Service Commission exams, he will fetch a job in the same office where Narashimaachaari is working.
+Narashimaachari constantly requests his manager to somehow get his son a government job.
+The manager says that if Varadukkutty can clear the Public Service Commission exams, he will get a job in the same office as his father.
 After questioning Varadhukutty, the manager says that Varadukkutty can't clear the exam and sarcastically says that maybe he can pass only if the question paper is leaked.

 Narashimaachari has rented out a part of his house to Ragothama Rao's family, where Varathikutty falls in love with Rao's daughter, Jayanthi.
 She too reciprocates due to the innocence and good-heartedness of Varadhukutty.
-Narashimaachari goes to the extent of buying the leaked question papers from his corrupt office colleague, Anantharaman ahead of time leaving his principles and self-respect in an attempt to get his son through but Narashimaachari gets caught redhanded before the Manager and his office colleagues.
+Narashimaachari goes to the extent of buying the leaked question papers from his corrupt office colleague, Anantharaman ahead of time, leaving his principles and self-respect in an attempt to get his son through but Narashimaachari gets caught redhanded before the manager and his office colleagues.
 He takes a six-month leave from work, vowing to make his son a top student through his efforts and prepare him for the exam somehow honestly.
 He and Jayanthi work together to make Varadhu study for the exam and succeed in the endeavour.
 While leaving for the examination hall, he dies in a sudden, high-speed run car accident.
 The car driver could not be identified as there was no number plate on the car, but the bystanders around identify the one sitting next to the car driver was wearing a white scarf with a blue cross on it.
 Narashimaachari was looking and waiting to kill the person who killed his son by car.
 His wife, Vedha becomes mentally ill due to it.